berrutti/beatmatcher/architecture.md

 `src-tauri/src/midi/` owns the MIDI connection on its own thread and reaches the rest of the app through a single dispatch closure installed with `set_dispatch`.
 Nothing else crosses that boundary, so mapped input cannot reach device or buffer configuration, which rebuild the streams and stay on the main thread.

-Reading a message and reading a mapping file are separated from the connection, so neither can name `midir`, the device registry or the engine: a parse cannot reach the hardware.
-The addressing vocabulary they share, byte constants and `Source`/`Key`/`Resolution`/`Half`, is its own module, because putting it in either one makes the two depend on each other.
+Decoding a message and reading a mapping file are separate modules, each importing only the addressing vocabulary it uses.
+That vocabulary, the byte constants and `Source`/`Key`/`Resolution`/`Half`, is its own module because both need it.
+The connection, the device registry and dispatch into the engine stay in `mod.rs`.

 A **mapping** is a JSON file in `src-tauri/mappings/`, listing bindings that each pair a **source** with an **action**: